 Natural evil, which includes volcanoes, storms, and other such natural phenomena, and human-authored evil, which is evil due to the voluntary actions of human beings, including all manner of murder and mayhem, treachery, and deceit.

-Note that Satanic Realists would reduce all natural evil to authored evil to collapse by postulating a malevolent entity, the devil.
+Note that Satanic Realists would collapse all natural evil to human-authored evil by postulating a malevolent entity, the devil.
 The devil intentionally causes all manner of evil, from a crop-destroying hailstorm, to cancer, to an unanticipated lay-off.

 At this point you might think, Wait a minute.
 Aren’t humans natural, and so just part of the natural world?
 And so, is human-authored evil also natural?!
 This is an excellent observation, and one that poses a problem for the Free Will Defense which requires, as you’ll see, a distinction between natural and human-authored evil.
 If humans are natural, then an additional account is required to explain what makes human-authored evil distinct from natural evil.